 AirAsia also frequently posts contests to encourage engagement, including their #LoveIsInTheAir contest in February, which asked visitors to submit photos of them and a loved one who a chance to win free seats.

 When it comes to running a business in the 21st century, there’s more to customer service than a call center.
 Companies are reaching out to their customers through social media platforms, and the new efforts have proven successful.
 Have you had a positive experience with a brand via social media?
 Or a negative one?
 Did we miss a great example?
-Let us know in the comments below!
+Let us know!